 For equipment, including utility meters, that become the Port's responsibility to maintain and for maintained equipment removed to facilitate new construction, the design team and contractor completes a CMMS system data form.
-The design team includes the CMMS data form with the 90-percent design submittal.
+The CMMS form is a multiple step form that follows the life of the project.
+There are columns assigned for the designer to populate and columns assigned for the contractor to populate during the construction period.
+The design team includes the CMMS data form with the 90-percent design submittal, and any design submittals past 90% such as 100% or prior to bid.
+The CMMS form when submitted needs to be submitted both as an original Microsoft Excel file and also with PDF printed sheets.
 The design team includes the CMMS data form with the contract bid documents.
 The Port PM provides the design team with the form (see the Port's Tenant Improvement Construction General Requirements, Sections 01 78 23.13 and 01 78 23.13a, for additional information).